5jt/primes/primes.md

 ## Functional solutions

 Functional Programming was born from the first Iversonian language, APL, so we begin with purely functional solutions.
-(Solutions that involve state we shall amuse ourselves by calling _stately_.)

 No atoms: `x` will always be a vector of ints.

 ### Is `x` prime?

-!!! info "A number is prime if it has exactly two positive divisors: itself and 1."
+> A number is prime if it has exactly two positive divisors: itself and 1.

 Consider the first twenty integers.